HALRobotics/HAL.Documentation/docs/Grasshopper/0-Administration-and-Setup/Contents.md

 [<img src="../../assets/images/01UserPortalRegistrationConfirmation.PNG">](../../assets/images/01UserPortalRegistrationConfirmation.PNG)
 <em>A final registration confirmation will be displayed once you click on the link you received via email.</em>

-If you already have an account, you can simply [login to the user portal](https://user.hal-robotics.com/Account/Login).

 [<img src="../../assets/images/01UserPortalLogin.PNG">](../../assets/images/01UserPortalLogin.PNG)
 <em>The login page simply requires your email and password.</em>